 Marty and Doc are back, but you are in control of what happens this time.
-The Back to the Future Trilogy is among my top movies of all time; well, probably just the first movie.
+The Back to the Future Trilogy is among my top movies of all time - well, probably just the first movie.
 I would be ok if the 2nd and 3rd just never happened.
 The second movie reminded me of the Super Mario Brothers movie, and the third turned into a western.
-When movie series' have run their course, they always go to the wild west to be…different (BloodRayne, Tremors, etc.).
+When movie series have run their course, they always go to the wild west to be…different (BloodRayne, Tremors, etc.).
 Back to the Future even had an NES game created, if you can call that abomination a game.
 Thankfully this time, Telltale is in charge of the license, and they surely know how to make great adventure games.

 Telltale certainly knows that a majority of the people that buy this game will be devoted fans of the movies and do quite a good fan service at the start of the game.
 The game opens up with Marty and Doc in the parking lot outside the Hill Valley mall.
 Sound familiar?
 It should, as Telltale re-created the opening scene from the original movie to start the game.
 Players take control of Marty and choose the dialog choices for him.
-If you have a perfect memory, you can select the same dialog choices as Marty used in the movie.
+If you have a perfect memory, you can select the same dialog choices that Marty used in the movie.
 Christopher Lloyd reprises his role as Doctor Emmett Brown to make it even more authentic.
 Michael J Fox allowed Telltale to use his likeness but did not record any voice-over work.
 However, the voice actor they did use has an uncanny resemblance to him that, at times, you forget that that is not Michael J Fox's voice.
 As a fan of the series, I can't think of a better way to open a Back to the Future game than what Telltale was able to pull off.

 The game starts in 1986 with Doc never returning to Hill Valley, at least in the present time period.
 Instead, Doc travels through time with his wife and two young sons (a must-see gif from the 3rd movie).
 Due to his long-term absence, his estate is being put up for sale and all his possessions.
 The only good news, if you can call it good news, is that Marty's dad, George McFly, is in charge of holding the sale.
 So Marty decides to check it out to see if Doc left anything behind regarding his whereabouts.
 Unfortunately, Biff is at the estate sale as well, and as usual, he and Marty are butting heads.